Correlation-Weighted Communicability Curvature as a Structural Driver of Dengue Spread: A Bayesian Spatial Analysis of Recife (2015-2024): Graph-Based Modelling of Functional Transmission Topology

-To ensure biological plausibility, an additional spatial pruning criterion is applied: only pairs of points separated by less than 600~m are connected.
-This threshold represents approximately three times the average flight range of \emph{Aedes aegypti} \cite{Moore2022}, accounting for geocoding uncertainty and for the approximation inherent in using street centroids \cite{adeola2017, parselia2019}.
+To ensure biological plausibility, an additional spatial pruning criterion is applied: only pairs of vertices separated by less than 600~m are connected.
+This threshold corresponds to approximately three times the typical flight range of \emph{Aedes aegypti} \cite{Moore2022}, accounting for geocoding uncertainty and for the approximation inherent in representing streets by centroids \cite{parselia2019, adeola2017}.

-Among the candidate models evaluated, we chose to develop the local time series model in depth due to its conceptual alignment with established methodologies, its ability to capture fine-scale epidemiological synchrony, and its direct applicability to real municipal surveillance data.
+Among the candidate formulations evaluated, we focus on the local time series model due to its conceptual alignment with established epidemiological methodologies, its ability to capture fine-scale spatiotemporal synchrony, and its direct applicability to routine municipal surveillance data.